GuenterQuast/PhyPiDAQ/README_de.md

 '''read_analog.py
-     this script illustrates the general usage of package phypidaq pirints data read from an analog channel
+     this script illustrates the general usage of package phypidaq prints data read from an analog channel
 '''
 import time, numpy as np
 # import module controlling readout device